sheamunion/snitching-on-sinatra/part1.md

 $ gem install rerun
 ```

-*Note: If you're using <a href="https://github.com/sstephenson/rbenv" target="_blank">rbenv</a>,
+> :flashlight: *If you're using <a href="https://github.com/sstephenson/rbenv" target="_blank">rbenv</a>,
-you'll need to run `rbenv rehash` to reload commands you've installed with a gem
+> you'll need to run `rbenv rehash` to reload commands you've installed with a gem
-(like `rerun`).
+> (like `rerun`).
 If you're using rbenv, run `rbenv rehash` before continuing.*

 Now you can run your Sinatra application by running `rerun` and specifying
 your sinatra ruby file (`sinatra.rb`) as an argument.
 So instead of
 `ruby sinatra.rb`, you can run `rerun sinatra.rb` and rerun will automatically
 reload your application each time you make a change.

 Let's start rerun now.

-The output looks pretty similar with a few additions:
+:mag: The output looks pretty similar with a few additions:

 ```
 11:32:59 [rerun] Snitching-on-sinatra launched